-(as of 11/29/2016)
+(as of October 1, 2021)

-Master Terms and Conditions for Web Services
+Finalsite Master Terms and Conditions for Services

-THESE MASTER TERMS AND CONDITIONS FOR WEB SERVICES ( “MASTER TERMS”), SHALL APPLY TO THE SERVICES BY ACTIVE INTERNET TECHNOLOGIES, LLC, dba FINALSITE (“FINALSITE”), A DELAWARE CORPORATION HAVING A PRINCIPAL PLACE OF BUSINESS AT 655 WINDING BROOK DRIVE, GLASTONBURY, CONNECTICUT 06033 FOR THE CUSTOMER (FINALSITE AND CUSTOMER SOMETIMES COLLECTIVELY REFERRED TO AS THE “PARTIES”).
-EACH ORDER EXECUTED BY THE PARTIES HEREUNDER SHALL FORM A SEPARATE CONTRACT BETWEEN THE PARTIES WHICH INCORPORATES AND SHALL BE GOVERNED BY THESE MASTER TERMS.
-THESE MASTER TERMS, TOGETHER WITH ALL ORDERS EXECUTED BY THE PARTIES CONSTITUTE THE AGREEMENT OF THE PARTIES (“AGREEMENT”).
+THESE MASTER TERMS AND CONDITIONS ( “MASTER TERMS”) APPLY TO ALL SERVICES MADE AVAILABLE BY ACTIVE INTERNET TECHNOLOGIES, LLC, dba FINALSITE, A CONNECTICUT CORPORATION HAVING A PRINCIPAL PLACE OF BUSINESS AT 655 WINDING BROOK DRIVE, GLASTONBURY, CONNECTICUT 06033 AND ITS AFFILIATES (“FINALSITE”) FOR THE CUSTOMER (FINALSITE AND CUSTOMER SOMETIMES COLLECTIVELY REFERRED TO AS THE “PARTIES”).
+THE “CUSTOMER” IS AN ENTITY WHICH ENTERS INTO AN ORDER WITH FINALSITE PURSUANT TO THESE MASTER TERMS.
+EACH ORDER EXECUTED BY THE PARTIES FORMS A SEPARATE CONTRACT BETWEEN THE PARTIES WHICH INCORPORATES AND IS GOVERNED BY THESE MASTER TERMS.

 1. Ordering Services.

-2. Access to Web Services/Restrictions.
+2. Access to SaaS Services/Restrictions.

 Finalsite will provide Hosting Services and Support Services in accordance with the Service Level Agreement (“SLA”) attached as Schedule 1 to these Master Terms.